About Shine

 • Promote interaction between departments within schools, including English, Art & Design, Business Studies and IT, interaction with the local community and between pupils, teachers and the wider business community

-– Alison Strachan, Chair of Shine
+– Richard Chapman, Chair of Shine

 Find out what it's like to attend Shine